LibraryOfCongress/btp-data/readme.md

 ---

-## About the notebook
+## About the notebooks
-This tutorial is organized in a single notebook in two sections: `Data-Processing` and `Grouped-Bar-Graph`.
-The first section cleans and processes transcriptions from the four datasets using [Pandas](https://pandas.pydata.org/) and the [spaCy](https://spacy.io/) Natural Language Processing library.
+This tutorial first cleans and processes transcriptions from the four datasets using [Pandas](https://pandas.pydata.org/) and the [spaCy](https://spacy.io/) Natural Language Processing library.
 This code tokenizes the transcriptions, breaking the strings of text into tokens (words) that will be further analyzed.
 It then identifies the lemma, or root, for each word.
 For example, the lemma of "voted" is "vote", and the lemma of "women" is "woman".
 The code next iterates over each token to produce a list of lemmas from the original transcriptions that excludes stop words, punctuation, numbers, and words that volunteers were unable to fully transcribe, which are designated with "?".
 Stop words are commonly used words, such as "the", "a", or "is".

-The second section creates two visualizations from the cleaned data using the [Matplotlib](https://matplotlib.org/) and [Numpy](https://numpy.org/) Python libraries.
+The tutorial then creates two visualizations from the cleaned data using the [Matplotlib](https://matplotlib.org/) and [Numpy](https://numpy.org/) Python libraries.
 The first is a combined bar graph showing the five most used words for each of the four datasets.
 The second is a focused look at the "Speeches" series from the Susan B. Anthony Papers.
 With data coming from a [typed inventory of speeches](http://hdl.loc.gov/loc.mss/ms997009.mss11049.036) found in the collection, this code groups Anthony's speeches by year, and then plots the usage of the top five words in her speeches by year.

 ---

-## Running the notebook
+## Running the notebooks
 In order to run a Jupyter notebook, navigate to the directory that contains the notebook files using `cd /path/to/dcm-btp-notebooks`, then run the command `jupyter notebook`.
 This will launch the Notebook Dashboard in an Internet browser.

-In order to properly run this notebook, make sure that the appropriate Python libraries are installed.
+In order to properly run these notebooks, make sure that the appropriate Python libraries are installed.
 The dataset files are already included in this tutorial in the `data` directory (along with each dataset’s README), which can be seen in the Notebook Dashboard.

-The code sections in the tutorial must be run in order. `Data-Processing` must be run before `Grouped-Bar-Graph` because `Grouped-Bar-Graph` relies on cleaned data created in the `Data-Processing` secriont.
-The entire notebook can be run by clicking `Run` in the menu bar.
+An entire notebook can be run by clicking `Run` in the menu bar.
 Individual cells can be run by clicking into the cell, then hitting `Shift + Enter`.
+The notebooks in this tutorial must be run in order, from 2 to 5.

-`Data-Processing` contains optional code that can be run to print results to the notebook.
+These notebooks contain optional code that can be run to print results to the notebook.
 This helps show what the code is doing at each step.
-These cells have "Optional:" in the title.
-Remove `#` from the code to un-comment and run those lines of code.
+These cells have “Optional:” in the title.
+Add `#` to the beginning of a line of code to comment out the lines you do not want to run.

 The outputs from `Data-Processing` will be saved to the `outputs` directory, which can be seen in the Notebook Dashboard.